Adiabatic groupoids and secondary invariants in K-theory: Lie groupoids and secondary invariants

-We should check that this map is well-defined, but the proof of this fact is completely analogous to the one of Proposition \ref{welldefinedrho}.
-Finally, using the Theorem \ref{APSdelocgr}, the commutativity of the diagram \eqref{stolzgr} is obvious.
+We should check that this map is well-defined, but the proof of this fact is completely analogous to the one of Proposition \ref{welldefinedrho}. \begin{proposition} Diagram \eqref{stolzgr} is commutative. \end{proposition} \begin{proof} The commutativity of the first square is clear.
+The commutativity of the third square is easily obtained using Theorem \ref{th-comm}.
+The only square whose commutativity is not obvious is the second one.